akouzmohamed999/agrisud-elearning-api/README.md

 ```
 Note: The structure is simplified in development environment:
 - keycloak is bootstrapped with mocked users,
-- there are no firewall and no HTTTPS between front apps and backends.
+- there are no firewall and no HTTPS between front apps and backends.

 Dev environment
 --------